pfeiferd/genestrip/README.md

 In general, Genestrip organizes a project folder `./data/projects/<project_name>` by means of the following sub-folders:
 * `csv` is where analysis results of fastq files will be stored (by default).
 * `db` is where Genestrip puts the generated database.
 If your focus is on filtering fastq files, Genestrip can create a specialized,  filtering database named `<project_name>_index.ser.gz` that will be put there too.
-Moreover, the intermediate database `<project_name>_tempdb.zip` will be put there as part of the database generation process.
-The intermediate database is not required for *k*-mer matching or fastq filtering and so, it may be (manually) deleted afterwards.
+Moreover, the intermediate database `<project_name>_tempdb.zip` will be put there temporarily as part of the database generation process.
 * `fasta` may be used to store *additional* genome files (not part of in the [RefSeq](https://ftp.ncbi.nlm.nih.gov/refseq/release/)) that should be considered for the database generation process (see Section [Additional fasta files](#additional-fasta-files)).
 * `fastq` is where Genestrip will store filtered (or generated) fastq files.
 You may also put you own fastq files to be analyzed there (but they can be read from any other path too).
 * `genbank` is where genomic files from Genbank will be downloaded to if needed during the project's database generation process.